Funding opportunity

 Read further information on which countries and funding agencies are participating in this opportunity on the DUT website.

-Individuals can only be involved as the lead for their organisation in two applications to this opportunity and may only be the main applicant for a consortium once.
+Individuals can only be involved as the lead for their organisation (project lead) in two applications to this opportunity and only lead individual once where their organisation is the main applicant of the consortium.

 All project teams must include at least one urban government authority.
 This can be in a funded or unfunded capacity.